Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 </tr>
 <tr>
   <td>Desktop</td>
-  <td>User is able view and select challenges, sponsor can add new challenges, user is also able to create new profile.
-Admin can see basic charts showing analytics of dummy data.</td>
+  <td>User is able view and select challenges, sponsor can add new challenges, user is also able to create new profile.</td>
   <td>As data sent from the web to create new profile did not add default values for other required data (e.g. remaining_sec), the system will crash if a request for this faulty data was fetched and attempted to be sent.</td>
   <td>As the issue encountered was due to the lack of testing on how the API handles null JSON objects, future implementations should include relevant testing.
 However, due to limited time for the project, this was not carried out and the extent of the implementation of a working system was only for the sake of the demo.</td>
 </tr>